MindElectric/PokemonCards/README.md

 ## Tech Stack

-The project is not complicated the tools used where:
+The project is not complicated, the tools used were:
 - Vue3.JS
 - TailwindCSS
 - ShadCN/vue

-## Prerequisits
+## Prerequisites
 Make sure to have NodeJS installed before cloning the project

 ## Project Setup